 - 9.1.
 The council will not maintain any form of cash float.
 All cash received must be banked intact.
-Any payments made in cash by the Clerk (for example for postage or minor stationery items) shall be refunded on a regular basis, at least quarterly. - a) Vouchers for payments shall be kept, along with receipts to substantiate every payment.
+Any payments made in cash by the Parish Clerk (for example for postage or minor stationery items) shall be refunded on a regular basis, at least quarterly. - a) Vouchers for payments made from petty cash shall be kept, along with receipts to substantiate every payment.